Latest Competition News

 Who can enter the competition?

-The Multicultural Perspectives Public Speaking Competition is open to all NSW government primary schools.
-The competition has two different age divisions – one for Years 3&4 students and one for Years 5&6 students.
-Schools can enter a maximum of 2 contestants in each of the 2 age divisions, totalling 4 contestants overall.
+The Multicultural Perspectives Public Speaking Competition is open to all NSW public primary schools.
+The competition has two different age divisions – one for Years 3 and 4 students and one for Years 5 and 6 students.
+Schools can enter a maximum of 2 contestants in each of the age divisions, totalling 4 contestants overall.

 How do schools enter the competition?

-The online entry form for the competition are can be accessed by clicking here.
-Entries should be submitted before close of business on Monday 23 March 2015.
+Schools wishing to enter the competition need to complete the online entry form.
+Entries should be submitted before close of business on Friday 26 March 2021.
 Please ensure that you include contact details for the teacher who will be looking after the entry.
-All teachers must provide a direct email address (preferably your “@det.nsw.edu.au” departmental address) so we can contact them with the date and time of their final.
+All teachers must provide a direct email address (preferably their @det.nsw.edu.au departmental address) so we can contact them with the date and time of their final.